mfl28/BoundingBoxEditor/README.md

 * ...

 ## Latest Release
 Download the latest release for your operating system.
-The files are zipped runtime images created with jlink and contain binaries to start the application on your system.
+The files are zipped runtime images created with jlink that contain binaries to start the application on your system.

 -*Table of releases*- \
 -*How to start the binary*-